chr0mcom/MethodAggregator/README.md

 }
 ```

-*Listing 9: Registering the methods of the plugins in the main application and calling them*
+*Snippet 9: Registering the methods of the plugins in the main application and calling them*

 ```csharp
 List<IPlugin> plugins = new List<IPlugin> { new PluginA(), new PluginB() };